-Group Authenticator – used to allow access to specific data or functions that may be shared by all members of a particular group.
+Group Authenticator – an application used to allow access to specific data or functions.
+These may be shared by all members of a particular group.

 Honeypot – a technique that is aimed to distract hackers with a fake target (a computer or data) and make them pursue it instead of the real one.
 It helps to secure a high-value target and observe hackers’ main techniques to learn from them.

 IP Address – an address that identifies the connection between your computer and the network provider.
 Your computer can have multiple IP addresses depending on the number of networks it connects to.

 Multiple computers can have one IP address.
 This can happen if they are connected to the same provider in the same area, like in cafes or at home.

 Identity check – a set of actions (a password, a fingerprint, or a face scan) designed for verification of someone’s identity.